danlassiter/experiment-template/README.txt

 INTRODUCTION

 This is our template for writing experiments in HTML/JavaScript/CSS.
-These can either be posted as external HITs on Amazon’s Mechanical Turk (MTurk), or (in a new feature added in August 2015) posted to another server that you specify.
+These can either be posted as external HITs on Amazon’s Mechanical Turk (MTurk), or (in a new, experimental feature added in August 2015) posted to another server that you specify.
 The latter change was made in response to recent changes at Amazon that have made MTurk more expensive and difficult to use if you are not in the US.

 It is not functional as-is: you have to know enough HTML and JavaScript to add content to it, using the hints provided in the comments.
 If you know the basics of these and a little bit about JQuery, you should be ready to go.
 The examples below may also be helpful.